- 6.4-inch Full HD AMOLED screen

-The OPPO Find X will be available in France, Italy, Spain and the Netherlands from August.
-There’s no word on whether it will launch in the United Kingdom.
+The Oppo Find X will be available in France, Italy, Spain and the Netherlands from August.
+OPPO has confirmed that it will be released in the United Kingdom.
 No launch date was provided.

 Just like the Huawei P20, the Find X is also armed with an AI-driven scene-recognition tool that’s capable of detecting the different components that make up the scene, altering the aperture and colour temperature when it sees fit.
 The intention here is to take the best possible picture of whatever’s in the frame, be it a waterfall or a plate of food.